PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Chapter 8: Sales Made Simple

+Selling is really about expaining to a person how your product or service can solve their problem and then guiding them through the process to make a purchase.
+Human being resent being coerced into buying things.
+They may conply, but compliance is often a form of resistance because its the fastest way to get rid of the salesperson.
+A good salesperson, on the other hand, works within a framework that invites a customer into a story in which they solve a problem and feel good about themselves in the process.

 Day 42 How to Sell: Qaulify the Lead

 When selling, you are inviting a character into a story in which their problem gets solved and they are transformed into a better, more fully equipped version of themselves.
 This means, however, that not every character is right for the part.